kirthikasena/Covid_project/README.md

 # Covid_project

-This project is a web application that saves user profiles and detect covid-19 .The user has to record six type of sounds such as follows:
+This project is a web application and mobile application  that saves user profiles and detect covid-19.this can be used as pre-screen tool before taking a PCR test.
+The user has to record six type of sounds such as follows:

 Shallow cough,
 Shallow breathn